ros2/design/articles/020_ros_with_dds.md

 In another scenario you might need something that behaves like TCP, but needs to be more tolerant to long dropouts, and with DDS all of these things can be controlled by changing the QoS parameters.

 Though the default implementation of DDS is over UDP, and only requires that level of functionality from the transport, OMG also added support for DDS over TCP in version 1.2 of their specification.
-Only looking briefly, two of the vendors (RTI and PrismTech) both support DDS over TCP.
+Only looking briefly, two of the vendors (RTI and ADLINK Technologies) both support DDS over TCP.

 From RTI's website ([http://community.rti.com/kb/xml-qos-example-using-rti-connext-dds-tcp-transport](http://community.rti.com/kb/xml-qos-example-using-rti-connext-dds-tcp-transport)):